bestia-dev-archived/mem1_phonegap/README.md

 But running it on my android 6.0.1 (Galaxy Note 4) with PhoneGap Developer app did NOT work at first.
 I discovered the problem : modern browsers don't allow ajax calls to local files for security reasons.
 And pkg/mem1_bg.wasm is a local file from the perspective of the PhoneGap app.
-Therefor I changed the URL of the wasm file to be served over http:// from my github page and now it works fine.
+Therefor I changed the URL of the wasm file to be served over http:// from my GitHub page and now it works fine.
-This is a temporary solution, but good enought to demostrate how Wasm works with PhoneGap/Cordova.
+This is a temporary solution, but good enough to demonstrate how Wasm works with PhoneGap/Cordova.
 ```javascript
 <script>
     //Browsers don't allow Ajax call to local files for security reasons.